mattidell/MavensMate/README.md

 ### Wait...I'm confused.
 I thought MavensMate was a plugin for Sublime Text?

 OK, it *WAS*.
-But now, we've rewritten MavensMate to be a platform agnostic & text editor agnostic tool for developing Force.com applications.
+But now, we've rewritten MavensMate to be a cross-platform, text editor agnostic tool for developing Force.com applications.
 The [Sublime Text plugin][MMST2] still exists, it just utilizes the newly rewritten APIs in this project.

 ### What is mm?

-`mm` is the executable that performs all the magic behind MavensMate.
+`mm` is the executable that is responsible for all the magic of MavensMate.
 It can create a new project, compile code, move code between orgs, run apex tests, etc...and it's all JSON-based.
 Simply feed it JSON to provide context to your request, and it will respond in JSON.
 Here's an example:

 ##### Request